-As we continue ensuring that everyday people can access the financial services they need, no matter where they are on their journey, we know that we have a duty to support customers if they experience financial difficulties.
+As we continue ensuring that our customers can access the financial products and services they need, no matter where they are on their journey, we know that we have a duty to support customers if they experience financial difficulties.

 This is why a key pillar of our community investment programme focuses on providing grants to charities and specialist partners to address issues such as customer vulnerability and financial difficulties.
 These organisations also guide and advise our colleagues to support our customers when addressing these kinds of issues

 Working with charities and specialist partners

 While our businesses work to collect outstanding debt from customers, they sometimes enter debt agreement plans with leading debt charities, such as StepChange – This charity helps hundreds of thousands of people a year to deal with their debt problems.
 With 30 years’ experience, they offer free, flexible debt advice that is based on a comprehensive assessment of your situation.
 StepChange will then provide practical help and support you need to achieve long-term financial control.

 We continue to accept the offers of payment when customers have sought advice from StepChange and a financial assessment has been made of their circumstances.
 Through the agreement we have with this charity, we contribute almost 12% of any payment we receive from a customer who has entered a debt agreement plan with them.
 The contributions mean our operating businesses pay for the debt advice received by the customer.
 They also provide the charities with financial support so that they can continue to provide free, independent advice.